 As a result of the uncertainty caused by the delay in federal incentives for wind power, developers of commercial-scale wind farms throughout the region focused on pushing a number of large projects across the finish line, while slowing their investment in longer-term projects.
 As 2012 ended, a number of regional wind farms came online or were under construction, while others continued through the permitting process.
 Developers in the region are increasingly using larger turbines with longer blades, typical of a new generation of turbines more effective at reaping energy in low-wind-speed environments.
 And a number of community-scale wind projects, particularly in Massachusetts and Rhode Island, have been constructed or are coming online, representing an increasing diversity of turbine sizes and manufacturers.
 A sampling of project milestones throughout New England is presented below.
-For a more detailed view of the status of wind development in New England, please visit the New England Wind Forum Wind Project Map.

 Five major wind projects came online recently: three in Maine, one in New Hampshire, and one in Vermont.
 The Maine projects are the 60-megawatt (MW) Rollins Project (October 2011), Patriot Renewables' Spruce Mountain Wind Farm (December 2011) and Independence Wind's 50.6-MW Record Hill Wind (December 2011).
 The other two New England projects are the 99-MW Granite Reliable Power Windpark in New Hampshire, developed by Noble Environmental Power and owned by Brookfield Renewable Energy (late 2011) and First Wind's 40-MW Sheffield Wind Farm in Vermont (October 2011).